mp-se/gravitymon/src_docs/source/hardware.rst

 If this is connected to the reset button a magnet can be used to trigger a reset of the device.
 The image below shows how I mounted the iSPINDLE PCB v4.0 just under the cap.
 The lower red circle shows the reset connection point for the reed switch.

+The reed switch is the glass tube visible under the esp8266.

 .. image:: images/reed_build.jpg
   :width: 400
   :alt: Reed build